BattletechModders/ModTek/doc/CUSTOM_TYPE_CUSTOMTAGS.md

 ],
 ```

+> **Warning**
-(!)
-There is currently no way to delete CustomTags or CustomTagSets.
-These are modified in the ModTek MDDB copy (located in `BATTLETECH\Mods\.modtek\Database\`) and should not alter the base MDDB located in the `BATTLETECH\Data` directory.
+> There is currently no way to delete CustomTags or CustomTagSets.
+These are modified in the ModTek MDDB copy (located in `BATTLETECH/Mods/.modtek/Database/`) and should not alter the base MDDB located in the `BATTLETECH/Data` directory.

 Each CustomTag needs to be defined in a .json file with the following structure:
 ```json